hwirth/may_first/README.txt

 ?
 Save-points
 ?
 Homing device, can also be fired upon
 ?
 Momentum, ship slowly rotating into new attitude
 ?
-Explosions trigger further explosions
+Explosions may trigger further explosions, if ships nearby ?
-?
-Hyperjump
-?
 Particle effect for ship rocket
 ?
 Easter Egg
 ?
 Ricochets